mspnp/performance-optimization/SynchronousIO.md

 ```

-**Note 1:** Only use the asynchronous wrapper strategy for methods that are I/O bound.
+**Note:** Only use the asynchronous wrapper strategy for methods that are I/O bound.
 Following this approach for CPU bound operations offers little benefit, and is likely to actually decrease the overall throughput of the system due to the additional overhead of creating and managing tasks.

-**Note 2:** Some recent libraries only provide asynchronous versions of certain methods, to prevent the issue of synchronous I/O from arising in the first place.
-It may be preferable to switch to one of these libraries rather than adding asynchronous wrappers around inherently synchronous code.
-An example is the `HttpClient` class in the `System.Net.Http` namespace.
-This method provides methods such as `GetAsync`, `PostAsync`, `PutAsync`, and `DeleteAsync` for interacting with a REST web service.
-It can be used as an asynchronous alternative to the `HttpWebRequest` class shown in the earlier examples.

 [Link to the related sample][fullDemonstrationOfSolution]